 Learning to embrace God’s strength in our weakness is not something that happens overnight.
 It is also something that does not happen during the happy times of our life.
-These lessons are learned through tears and heartache, through loneliness and depression, through axiety and fear.
+These lessons are learned through tears and heartache, loneliness and depression, and anxiety and fear.

 The wonderful news is that we have hope.
 Our hope becomes reality when we realize we are not walking through the trials of life alone.
 Allowing God to perfect His strength through our weakness brings us on a journey that teaches us more than we could ever imagine.